snakemake/snakemake/docs/executing/cli.rst

     jobs: 100

 would setup Snakemake to always submit to the cluster via the ``qsub`` command, and never use more than 100 parallel jobs in total.
+The profile can be used to set a default for each option of the Snakemake command line interface.
+For this, option ``--someoption`` becomes ``someoption: `` in the profile.
+If options accept multiple arguments these must be given as YAML list in the profile.
 Under https://github.com/snakemake-profiles/doc, you can find publicly available profiles.
 Feel free to contribute your own.